NotDarkn/ultradocs/docs/speedrun-tech.md

       A faster method of ultra boosting that can be done in the air.
 Fire a core and dash at the same time, turn the camera 180 degrees, then fire the malicious railcannon.
     </td>
     <td width="100px">
-      1. dash and shoot core eject <br />
+      1. Dash then shoot core eject <br />
-      2. turn 180°
+      2. Turn 180°
-      3. shoot the core with malicious railcannon
+      3. Shoot the core with Malicious Railcannon
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>